 This frequency range is above the in-band region, the measured frequencies are above the measurement frequency of the test equipment and hence a mixer is used to down convert the measured frequency to within the range of the test equipment.

 It is not necessary to measure TRP in the far field as a large enough range may be impractical for the frequency range being considered.

-12.2.2 General chamber
+12.2.2 General Chamber

 12.2.2.1 Measurement system description